 Our cash and cash equivalents are comprised of cash and short-term investments.
 See note 19.
 We classify accounts receivable as loans and receivables.
 Our derivative assets are included in prepaid and other assets and other long-term assets.
 Our derivative liabilities are included in accrued liabilities and other long-term liabilities.
 The majority of our derivative assets and liabilities arise from foreign currency forward contracts and interest rate swap agreements.
-Our foreign currency forward contracts are designated as cash flow hedges.
+Our foreign currency forward contracts are recorded at fair value and the majority of our foreign currency forward contracts are designated as cash flow hedges.
 Our interest rate swap agreements related to our 2011 Notes were recorded at fair value and were designated as fair value hedges, prior to their termination in the first quarter of 2009.
 See note 14(d)(2).
 Accounts payable and the majority of our accrued liabilities, excluding derivative liabilities, are classified as financial liabilities which are recorded at amortized cost.
 Our Notes, which are comprised of elements recorded at fair value and amortized cost, are classified as financial liabilities.
 See note 7.
 We do not currently designate any financial assets as held-for-trading or available-for-sale.